Wide-Open-Blue-Ocean/Blue-Ocean/README.md

 **Back End Features:**
   * *Database*: Designed Mongoose schemas to store user, workout sessions, workouts, meals, individual food items, and journal entry data in a Mongo cluster.
-  * *API*: Created a simple RESTful API interface connecting the end-user with the database for all necesarry CRUD operations.
-Utility endpoints also available for software maintenance.
+  * *API*: Created a simple RESTful API interface within an Express server.
+The API not only connects the end-user with the database for all necesarry CRUD operations, but provides a utility endpoint for software maintenance.

 <hr />